Personal Belongings

 I directed a university production Personal Belongings at William & Mary’s Department of Theatre & Performance in Spring 2026.
 This rarely produced one-act monologue by Argentine feminist playwright Diana Raznóvich was written in 1975, anticipating the military coup that would install a dictatorship, which waged a “dirty war” on its citizens (1976-1983), supported by the US.
 The play is a satire on political detention and exile, taking audiences through a whirlwind of tragic, absurd events, as a “Diva” loses her sense of place and self.
 Seemingly on her own, she searches for her belongings among piles of suitcases in a baggage claim, where she remains trapped.

 With her comedic dramatic works, Raznóvich creatively resisted repression at a time when censorship was the norm.
 This production was an opportunity to honor Latin American voices at William & Mary.
 We chose to produce this play bilingually, in both English and Spanish, to reflect an in-between space inhabited by first and second generation immigrants – between cultures, languages, worlds, and perspectives.
-The nine students involved in the production all contributed their skills and interests, inquiries and concerns, while learning about the historical context of the play.
+The eight students involved in the production all contributed their skills and interests, inquiries and concerns, while learning about the historical context of the play.
 We explored theatre as a form of social justice and symbolic reparation, based in principles of community and solidarity.

-Our production included a panel and talkback with invited speakers on Theatre, Memory and Human Rights in Argentina, including: Dr. Brenda Werth (Associate Professor and Department Chair, World Languages & Cultures, American University), Dr. Silvia Tandeciarz (Vice-Dean for Social Sciences & Interdisciplinary Studies, Chancellor Professor of Hispanic Studies, William & Mary), Dr. Karina Vázquez (Senior Teaching Faculty of Latin American, Latino and Iberian Studies, Director of Community-Based Learning, University of Richmond), and Dr. Matias Oviedo (Visiting Assistant Teaching Professor of Hispanic Studies, William & Mary).
+Our production in February included a panel and talkback with invited speakers on Theatre, Memory and Human Rights in Argentina, including: Dr. Brenda Werth (Associate Professor and Department Chair, World Languages & Cultures, American University), Dr. Silvia Tandeciarz (Vice-Dean for Social Sciences & Interdisciplinary Studies, Chancellor Professor of Hispanic Studies, William & Mary), Dr. Karina Vázquez (Senior Teaching Faculty of Latin American, Latino and Iberian Studies, Director of Community-Based Learning, University of Richmond), and Dr. Matias Oviedo (Visiting Assistant Teaching Professor of Hispanic Studies, William & Mary).
+In March, we performed again as part of the Declassification Diplomacy: Argentina, the United States, and the Afterlives of 1976 colloquium at William & Mary.
+This project benefited from William & Mary Charles Center Community of Scholars Grant, a Reeves Center On-Campus Conferences Fund and a College of Arts & Sciences Annual Fund in 2025.

 Creative Team: